Galileo 7 Con 2005

 Michael Dorn said about Star Trek that it was the best twelve years of his life.
 He was aware of Worf's immense popularity, also because he had become a sex symbol, "the Tom Selleck of space" as he expressed it.
 And a funny character just as well.
 "Worf is funny because he is so deadly serious about everything."
 He confirmed that during TNG the actors were joking all the time.
 Knowing that Patrick Stewart had played in "Moby Dick", Michael thought it would be a good idea for him to open the "Patrick Stewart School of Pirate Acting".
 The special thing being to append "arr" to every sentence like in "There's Moby Dick, arr."
 The rumor that Dorn, standing at the tactical console behind Stewart all the time, once cracked an egg on the captain's head, was rejected by Dorn though.
 But he said that he was thinking of it, just like he could have used the bald head in front of him as an ashtray.
 Or he could have slain Stewart with a banana, and the Shakespeare actor would have taken ten minutes to die.

 Only "Insurrection" had a different, melancholic feel to it in Dorn's view.
 "Picard was like Moses, only without the hair", as he sees the movie today.
 "We tried to make it funny", Michael explained it.
 There was one fun aspect about it though.
 When the Ba'ku had to evacuate their village, a woman was carrying a big spoon, and the actors made jokes about it on the set.
 When they had finished shooting, Jonathan Frakes came and gave everyone a wooden spoon as a present.
-In contrast, DS9 "was a very serious show" in Michael's view.
+In contrast to TNG, DS9 "was a very serious show" in his view.
 Everyone was busy working, no one dared to kid around.
 But he was glad that "it took about a year, and I got them out of that."
 He also complained about the logic of making TV.
 When TNG was canceled, it was at the height of its success, although it could have easily gone on for another three or four seasons.

 A female fan came to the microphone, and Dorn already knew her.
 He had met her before, and he had noticed that "Worf" was tattooed on her arm.
 The actor also remembered that she used to be at a nursery school, and he asked what kind of a nurse she was.
 She said, "psychiatry", and Michael said, "I'll probably see you there."
 On a fan's question where he had learned martial arts Michael joked, "I learned to fight in the street."
 But seriously, he had developed the Klingon fighting style together with Dan Curry.
 The reason may have been that whenever powerful aliens showed up in TNG it was Worf who got beaten up.
 Michael grumbled that Picard may as well have introduced his bridge crew like this: "...and this is Mr. Worf.
 Go and beat the hell out of him."
 Dorn also worked on a Klingon fighting software which was walking a thin line because "we didn't want to show how to decapitate people."

 Fans uttered grief about Worf and Jadzia who were a perfect couple until Terry Farrell left after the sixth season of DS9.
 Michael Dorn said he didn't know why.
 "I only know she wanted out."
 Also, "she was a pretty good kisser."
 Someone else wanted to know if he could still get along with Riker, the man who is now married to Worf's ex-girl-friend Deanna Troi.
 Dorn replied: "Now that you mention it, I don't like him."
-One fan suggested Michael could call someone of the cast with his cell phone.
+One fan suggested he could call someone of the cast with his cell phone.
 He went ahead and said, "Okay, let's call Brent." but it was just the voicemail speaking to the cheering fans.

 Without being aware of the latest development on Enterprise, a fan wanted to know Michael's personal theory on how and why Klingon foreheads changed.
 The actor conceded that he had no idea.
 When he came to shoot DS9: "Trials and Tribble-ations", "I asked what happened.
 But they simply put a scarf on my head.
 They didn't care."
 On the question which of Worf's make-ups he liked best, he said "I hated the foreheads."
 But if he were to pick one make-up, he would go for the one of TNG's season 7.
 "They finally got it right in the last season."